Get Pre-Approved For Your Car Loan Apply Now

 But why would any lender do that?

-Well, it’s usually not the banks that offer this type of financing, but rather the automaker or dealership itself.
+Well, it’s usually not the banks that offer this type of financing, but rather the automaker or new car dealership itself.

-This financing incentive is beneficial to dealers and manufacturers because it helps them clear out old inventory in order to make space for newer models.
+This financing incentive is beneficial to dealers and manufacturers because it helps them clear out old inventory and select models in order to make space for newer models.
 It can also spark sales of slow-selling vehicles.

 Furthermore, this typically happens when you have already qualified for a loan with a low APR, so the dealer has calculated that the amount they are covering is acceptable.